 Egg and Caterpillar Stages

 Female lepidopterans prefer particular plants for their offspring and use taste sensors on their feet to make sure they choose a suitable host on which to lay their eggs.
-(See Nectar and Host Plants for Selected Mid-Atlantic Butterflies and Moths later this week for a list of some host plants.)
+(See Gardening to Attract Butterflies and Moths and Nectar and Host Plants for Selected Mid-Atlantic Butterflies and Moths posting later this week for a information about and a list of some host plants.)
 Depending on the species, females may lay each egg singly (like monarchs, Danaus plexippus) or in clusters (like eastern tent caterpillar moths, Malacosoma americanum).
 Eggs take from about four days to three weeks to develop.
 Once a caterpillar hatches, it feeds for the next two to six weeks.
 A caterpillar might increase its body mass 10,000-fold in 2 weeks (Lin et al. 2011), so each time it outgrows its outer protective layer or cuticle, the larva sheds it in a process called molting.
 It often consumes the shed layer before devouring more plant food.
 Caterpillars usually molt from four to six times.
 The larvae between the molts are called instars.

 Before it pupates, a butterfly caterpillar positions itself in a particular manner.
 Brush-footed butterflies (like monarchs) find a support like a twig on which they spin a silk pad.
 To this they anchor an abdominal hook called a cremaster and hang upside down.
 Swallowtails and the whites and sulphurs often have both a cremaster and a silk girdle that supports their mid-section.
 Gossamer-winged butterflies move to the ground or near it and may use a silk girdle.
 Once positioned, these butterflies molt for a final time revealing the outer shell of the pupa or chrysalis.
 A moth caterpillar does not produce a chrysalis.
 Instead, it usually spins a silk cocoon to encase itself before it molts for the last time and forms a pupa, although some moth species pupate underground.
 During the pupal stage, a caterpillar transforms into a winged adult within a couple of weeks or so.